 Finally, we have the algorithms that are capable of creating content.
 We are talking about AI artists, writers, and musicians.

-The use cases for this group of models are probably endless.
+The use cases for this group of models are probably endless—and the models (now referred to as large language models, or "LLMs") get better every day.
 Here you have:

 - Website copywriters that create structure and content optimized for SEO.